Marker Logo

 Michel Cadotte marker image.
 Click for full size.

-Photographed By McGhiever, September 6, 2019
+Photographed by McGhiever, September 6, 2019

 1. Michel Cadotte marker

-Inscription.
 A French-Canadian trader built a post on this site about 1792.
 From his wife Madeline daughter of the Chippewa chief White Crane the island takes its present name.
 The official French fort La Pointe was built in 1718 about 500 feet west.
 Its commandants were St. Pierre, Linctot, La Ronde, Marin, and Beaubassin, the last of whom retired in 1759.

 Erected 1926 by Rachael Brock Woods.

 Location.
 46° 45.255′ N, 90° 47.002′ W. Marker is in La Pointe, Wisconsin, in Ashland County.
-Marker is on Old Fort Road north of Capser Road, on the right when traveling south.
+It is on Old Fort Road north of Capser Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: N136 Old Fort Road, La Pointe WI 54850, United States of America.
 Touch for directions.

 Paid Advertisement